nielsenjared/nielsenjared.github.io/content/blog/impostor-syndrome/index.md

 The field is too broad and too deep to know it all and still be an affable dinner guest.

-Most agencies work this way:
+Here's how most work gets done, especially at agencies:

 * Say ‘yes’ to whatever the client requires to secure the contract

 * Scramble to learn how to do it

+* Play it cool

+😎

 In _A Mind for Numbers_, Barbara Oakley writes:

 > Whether you are naturally gifted or you have to struggle to get a solid grasp of the fundamentals, you should realize that you are not alone if you think you are an impostor--that it’s a fluke when you happen to do well on a test, and that on the next test, for sure they are finally going to figure out how incompetent you really are.
 This feeling is so extraordinarily common that it even has a name--the “impostor phenomenon”.
 If you suffer from these kinds of feelings of inadequacy, just be aware that many others secretly share them.

-How do you defeat impostor syndrome?
+How _do_ you play it cool while scrambling to learn new skills?

-## How to defeat impostor syndrome
+## How to overcome impostor syndrome

 Put a stake in the ground.